Logickin-Lambda/opengl_superbible7_fragmentlist/README.md

 - https://github.com/castholm/zig-examples/tree/master/opengl-hexagon
 - https://github.com/griush/zig-opengl-example/blob/master/src/main.zig

+PS: In this fragment list example, I no longer think I am learning OpenGL, but fighting Demons in the framework hell just like the DOOM game.
+The original C++ SuperBible framework is the second worst code I have ever seen, filling full of gotos, magic numbers, top level variables and a single object implementation flying across different files...

 # OpenGL SuperBible 7th Edition Triangle Example
 This is a basic example to show how the gl library plot a triangle and apply color with a series of shader, and the compilation process.